devm18426/ghidra_load_objc_headers/README.md

 ## Known Issues
 * ObjC Blocks are not handled at all.
 * Complex field types (e.g. in-place struct definitions) are not handled.
+* Self-dependencies are not resolved.
+Run twice on the same folder for best results.